 The statute was silent with respect to sourcing asset management fees.
-Of interest to those in the asset management industry, the regulation provides a hierarchy to determine where the benefit of a service is received if services are provided to a "passive investment customer" as opposed to an individual customer or a business customer.
+Of interest to those in the non-real estate asset management industry, the regulation provides a hierarchy to determine where the benefit of a service is received if services are provided to a "passive investment customer" (including a passive corporation or passive partnership, among other business entities), as opposed to an individual customer or a business customer that is an active business.
 The benefit of management, distribution, and administration services provided to a passive investment customer is presumed to be received at the location of the investors in such passive investment customer unless the investor is holding the interest in the passive investment customer for a beneficial owner.
 If the investor is holding the interest in the passive investment customer for a beneficial owner, the benefit of the services is presumed to be received at the beneficial owner's location.
 The location of an individual investor or beneficial owner is its billing address; the location of a non-individual is its principal place of business.
 Management, distribution and administration services provided to a passive investment customer are apportioned to New York in proportion to the average value of the interests in the passive investment customer held by the passive investment customer's investors and beneficial owners located in New York.
-To calculate the average value of the interests in. taxpavers are instructed to add the percentage of the value of the interests held by investors and beneficial owners located in New York at the beginning of the taxable year to the percentage of the value of the interests held by investors and beneficial owners located in New York at the end of the taxable year and divide by two.
+To calculate the average value of the interests in, taxpayers are instructed to add the percentage of the value of the interests held by investors and beneficial owners located in New York at the beginning of the taxable year to the percentage of the value of the interests held by investors and beneficial owners located in New York at the end of the taxable year and divide by two.
 If a corporation cannot determine the location under the general rule, the benefit of management, distribution, and administration services provided to a passive investment customer is presumed to be received at the location where the contract for such services is managed by the passive investment customer.
+Apparently, that default approach would consider the location of where the contract is managed to be the corporate taxpayer's location of performing such management if it has been delegated with trading authority in that regard.
+Moreover, the Department rejected public comments on the proposed regulations, which had requested a bifurcated approach to applying this two-step hierarchy, i.e., source to the location of where the passive business entity customer's owners are located to the extent that is known, and source to the default "contract managed location" to the extent such look-thru owners' locations are not known.
+The Department's explanation for rejecting such bifurcation is that it could pose administrative complexities, and also set up potential tax avoidance "manipulation" strategies for the sourcing.
+The Department's decision thereby could often lead to the situation where the default approach swallows up the primary approach, if the taxpayer does not have 100 percent knowledge of the locations of the underlying investors of the business entity being managed.